+technologies go live.
 Protect income and proactive enforcement.
-Benefits: 50% of new claims are now submitted online New claims processing times have reduced significantly - 18 days in September compared to 42 days in June.
+Benefits: 50% of new claims are now submitted online New claims processing times have reduced significantly - 20 days in September compared to 42 days in June.
 Housing Advice Support to protect vulnerable customers whilst new processes are introduced.
 Transitional resources have allowed us to maintain vital services, although as yet this area has not been a focus for process change.
 Support Services Consolidation and streamlining of all invoice processing to reduce burden on Customer First, Commercial Services and Strategy & Commissioning case management.
 Invoice processing has now been centralised and rolled out across the organisation.
 This is freeing up Customer First case managers to focus on customer activities.
 There will be a dip in performance as the team are addressing invoice processing backlogs that have built up across the organisation.
+Building Maintenance and Transport, Fleet and Health and Safety (Commercial Services Depot Based) Case management resource to support the business need in commercial services - this is specifically important in relation to building maintenance and transport, fleet and health and safety for the manual workforce.
+There is also a temporary resource allocated to the support of the operational supervision whilst the Phase 2 round changes are implemented.
+Case management resources are now in place.
+In order to increase effectiveness and provide additional support the responsibilities for the line management of case managers in Commercial Services (Waste) is being undertaken by Support Services.
+This is freeing up Commercial Services management to focus on operational performance.

 Assets Support to aid transfer of work from specialist to case management.
 The asset register has been brought up to date resulting in immediate time savings for specialists.
 Strategic Planning & Place Support to aid transfer of work from specialist to case management Additional support for local and neighbourhood plans, TAP and community grants.
 Control over backlogs in other areas has allowed focus on TAP and community grants.
 Queries, claims and applications are now being actioned within agreed timescales.
 All TAP documents re-written and made available on the website.

-4.3 Planning - concerns remain over the performance of the development management service.
-A 10% increase in application numbers is putting a huge pressure on staff who have exceptionally high caseloads.
+- 4.3 Planning concerns remain over the performance of the development management service.
+A 12% increase in application numbers is putting a huge pressure on staff who have exceptionally high caseloads.
 Whilst determination performance is still above target, customer complaints volumes are still unacceptably high.
-The transition improvement team

-- are now primarily focussed on the planning service and additional performance measures are now reported to the Planning and Licensing Committee on a monthly basis. - 4.4 The recruitment of a number of apprentices has proved challenging and only 1 of the 4 roles identified for the contact centre has been filled.
+The transition improvement team are now primarily focussed on the planning service and additional performance measures are now reported to the Development Management Committee on a monthly basis. - 4.4 The recruitment of a number of apprentices has proved challenging and only 1 of the 4 roles identified for the contact centre has been filled.
 A new round of recruitment is underway.
 The apprentice roles will build capacity, provide additional resilience as transitional resources end, provide future capacity to backfill against natural wastage and ensure we meet our commitments to the national apprentice programme. - 4.5 Additional technical fixed term resource has been recruited to review and redesign the council's website (look, feel and content) to improve the customer access and journey.
 This is on target.